shikokuchuo/nanonext/README.md

 concurrency framework for building distributed applications, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations.
-Implements synchronisation primitives, allowing R to wait upon socket events or message receives being signalled by concurrent threads.
+Implements synchronisation primitives, allowing R to wait upon events being signalled by concurrent messaging threads.

 Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight zero-dependency wrapper.
 Provides the